pankaj1251/pankaj1251/README.md

 I'm Pankaj Pandit, a final year student at the **Indian Institute of Technology (BHU)**, Varanasi, India.

-"I'm a **backend wizard** 🧙‍♂️, weaving intricate systems and robust architectures behind the scenes.
-With a keen eye for optimization and scalability, I specialize in crafting seamless backend solutions that power the heart of applications.
+"I'm a backend developer, proficient in crafting intricate systems and robust architectures behind the scenes.
+With a sharp focus on optimization and scalability, I excel in creating seamless backend solutions that drive the core of applications."

-Let's build the foundation for something extraordinary together! 💻✨"
+"Let's collaborate and lay the groundwork for something extraordinary! 💻✨"

 <img align="right" src="https://media.giphy.com/media/CuuSHzuc0O166MRfjt/giphy.gif" width="300" height="300" alt="Pudgy Penguins">